fjpiedade/flexbox/README.md

-# flexbox animation and transition
+# flexbox, animation and transition